Skip to main content

 42.9250

-Example: One measure and specific groups
+Example: One measure and specified groups

 Aggregation stage with specified groups: